NCH-Motion-Laboratory/configdot/README.md

     # comment

-They are associated with an item or section, and must be written immediately before the item/section definition.
-Comments may be on multiple lines.
+They are associated with an item, section, or a subsection, and must be written immediately before the corresponding definition.
+A comment may consist of multiple lines.
 Inline comments are not allowed:

     # following line is NOT allowed
-    x = 1  # this is the x variable
+    x = 1  # this is the variable x

-## Miscellaneous notes
+## Compatibility

-configdot should work for both Python 2 and Python 3.
-If using Python 2, extended characters in the configuration will likely cause problems, since `ast.literal_eval()` does not produce Unicode.
+configdot requires Python >= 3.6.
+There are no operating system specific features.